-- We learn to play a simple piece on keyboard, using music on the stave. - Arrangements of varying difficulty and detailed teacher feedback help students to learn at exactly the right level for them, be they beginner or experienced.
+- We learn to play simple pieces on keyboard, guitar, ukulele and drums, including reading music on the stave. - Arrangements of varying difficulty and detailed teacher feedback help students to learn at exactly the right level for them, be they beginner or experienced.